ExaVault/evapi-javascript-samples/README.md

-# ExaVault JavaScript API Code Samples - v2.0
+# ExaVault JavaScript API Code Samples - v2 API

 ## Introduction

 Welcome to the sample code for ExaVault's JavaScript code library, which demonstrates how to use various aspects of our API with your ExaVault account.
-The JavaScript code library is available as a npm package and [on Github](https://github.com/ExaVault/evapi-javascript).
+The JavaScript code library is available as [an npm package](https://www.npmjs.com/package/@exavault/exavault-api) and [on Github](https://github.com/ExaVault/evapi-javascript).

 ## Requirements

-**Install Node.js**

-[Node.js](https://nodejs.org/) should be installed in the system.
+To run these scripts, you'll need [Node.js](https://nodejs.org/)  version 10 or higher installed.
 The latest version can be downloaded [here](https://nodejs.org/en/download/).
-The code was tested on version 10 and higher.
-Therefore we suggest version 10+.
 Check your current Node.js version by running `node -v`:
 ```bash
 $ node -v
 v12.16.3
 ```

+You will also need an ExaVault account as well as and an API key and access token.

 ## Running Your First Sample

 **Step 1.
-Install code samples**
+Download the code samples**

 You may get code samples by doing one of the following: